Greta Garbo: 1925–1929: Silent film stardom

 During her rise to stardom, film historian Mark Vieira notes, "Thalberg decreed that henceforth, Garbo would play a young, but worldly wise, woman."
-However, according to Thalberg's actress wife, Norma Shearer, Garbo did not necessarily agree with his ideas:
+However, according to Thalberg's actress wife, Norma Shearer, Garbo did not necessarily agree with his ideas stating "Miss Garbo at first didn't like playing the exotic, the sophisticated, the woman of the world.
+She used to complain, "Mr. Thalberg, I am just a young gur-rl!"
+Irving tossed it off with a laugh.
+With those elegant pictures, he was creating the Garbo image".
 Although she expected to work with Stiller on her first film, she was cast in Torrent (1926), an adaptation of a novel by Vicente Blasco Ibáñez, with director Monta Bell.
 She replaced Aileen Pringle, 10 years her senior, and played a peasant girl turned singer, opposite Ricardo Cortez.
 Torrent was a hit, and, despite its cool reception by the trade press, Garbo's performance was well received.

 Garbo's success in her first American film led Thalberg to cast her in a similar role in The Temptress (1926), based on another Ibáñez novel.
 In this, her second film, she played opposite the popular star Antonio Moreno but was given top billing.
 Her mentor Stiller, who had persuaded her to take the part, was assigned to direct.
 For both Garbo (who did not want to play another vamp and did not like the script any more than she did the first one) and Stiller, The Temptress was a harrowing experience.
 Stiller, who spoke little English, had difficulty adapting to the studio system and did not get on with Moreno, was fired by Thalberg and replaced by Fred Niblo.
 Re-shooting The Temptress was expensive, and even though it became one of the top-grossing films of the 1926–1927 season, it was the only Garbo film of the period to lose money.
 However, Garbo received rave reviews, and MGM had a new star.